Blood transfusions explained: Why direct blood donation is not recommended

 The parents asked the High Court to consider 'directed blood donations' from unvaccinated donors of their choice.

-Haematologist and Transfusion Medicine Specialist, Dr Jim Faed told The Wire that not only is there no evidence of any risk associated with blood from donors who have been vaccinated against Covid-19, directed blood donations are also not recommended.
+Haematologist and Transfusion Medicine Specialist, Dr Jim Faed told 95bFM News that not only is there no evidence of any risk associated with blood from donors who have been vaccinated against COVID-19, directed blood donations are also not recommended.

-Faed says that while the procedure is possible, it is rare in Aotearoa and regarded as being less safe from infection and other risks.
+Faed said that while the procedure is possible, it is rare in Aotearoa and regarded as being less safe from infection and other risks.

-He warns that people being screened before being accepted as a ‘directed donor’ may be tempted to give answers that will ensure they can give blood.
+He warned that people being screened before being accepted as a ‘directed donor’ may be tempted to give answers that will ensure they can give blood.

 "Failing to give the true, correct answer will create a risk for the person who may receive a transfusion from that potential 'directed donor'."

-He says that separate storage is also required for direct donations so that they are not inadvertently given to other patients, and that many hospital’s Blood Banks have limited space.
+He said that separate storage is also required for direct donations so that they are not inadvertently given to other patients, and that many hospital’s Blood Banks have limited space.

 "The refrigeration required is specialised and must run at specific temperatures; it is not a simple matter of popping down the road and buying another fridge."